 Pharmacy Magazine reported in June 2001 that *:

 - Cannabis has been shown to decrease the clearance of barbiturates so they remain in the body longer, and may need to be reduced.

 - Cannabis has been shown to increase the clearance of Theophyline, therefore its dose may need to be increased.

 - There can be side-effects when cannabis is combined with Fluoxetine or Disulfiram.
 These effects can include mild mania and excitement with moderate behaviour change.

 - Cannabis may enhance the effects of amphetamines, anticholinergics, anihistamines, cocaine, hypnotics, physchotomimetics, sedatives or sympathomimetics.

 * this study does not take into account different strains.

-Results from a survery of BCCCS Members overwhelmingly indicate that they do not find negative drug interactions.
-Many reported that they are able to reduce their dosage of some of their pharmaceutical drugs (particulary opiates) and that cannabis mitigates negative side effects of various medications, which in some cases is the reason for their use of cannabis.
+Results from a survey of BCCCS members overwhelmingly indicate that they do not find negative drug interactions.
+Many reported that they are able to reduce their dosage of some of their pharmaceutical drugs (particularly opiates) and that cannabis mitigates negative side effects of various medications, which in some cases is the reason for their use of cannabis.